 As of the date of the Merger Agreement, LSAC had entered into voting agreements with holders of 3,945,350 LSAC Shares, including but not limited to Acuta Capital, RTW Investments, Surveyor Capital (a Citadel company), Logos Capital, EcoR1 Capital, Perceptive Advisors, Boxer Capital of Tavistock Group, Monashee Investment Management, Altium Capital and Affinity Asset Advisors.
-The material terms of these voting agreements, a form of which is attached to this proxy statement as Annex D, include the agreement of such stockholders to vote in favor of the transactions contemplated by the Merger Agreement and to not redeem or sell their LSAC Shares.
+The voting agreements, a form of which is attached to this proxy statement as Annex D, include the agreement of such stockholders to vote in favor of the transactions contemplated by the Merger Agreement and to not redeem or sell their LSAC Shares.
+The voting agreements terminate on the earlier of (i) the closing of the Business Combination, (ii) the date the Merger Agreement is terminated and (iii) January 31, 2021.
+In addition, the parties are entitled, in addition to any other remedy to which they may be entitled at law or in equity, to seek injunctive relief and/or to compel specific performance to prevent breaches by the other party of any covenant or agreement of such other party contained in the applicable voting agreement.
+Accordingly, LSAC is entitled to an injunction prohibiting any conduct by the holders in violation of the voting agreements and the holders shall not seek the posting of any bond in connection with such request for an injunction.
+No incentives were provided to any of the holders to enter into the voting agreements.